gearjosh/fond-o-clone/README.md

 - Inside  double-click on `index.html`.

 ## Known Bugs
 - The clone does not have the full functionality of the real site.
+Menus, buttons, and links do not function.

 ## Support and contact details
-- For questions or support you can email me at:
+- For questions or support you can email me at: comedian.sean.connery@gmail.com.

 ## Technologies Used
-- This program uses HTML, CSS, and Javascript.
+- This site uses HTML and CSS.

-## Attributions
--

 ### License
 This software is licensed under [GNU GPLv3](LICENSE.txt).